RobMadill/Team-Scheduler/README.md

  Thymeleaf

 <h2>Project Description:</h2>
  Second assignment for Java Enterprise at Sheridan College 2021.
 This is a team scheduler built with security in mind.
 This site allows only registered members to login and submit two preferred times throughout the week for their team meetings.
-Once their times are submitted, they will be presented a page that will show the rest of the teams preferred times. <br>
+Once their times are submitted, they will be presented a page that will show the rest of the teams preferred times. <br><br>

 First we start at the home Page:
 ![Welcome-page](https://user-images.githubusercontent.com/19481324/158495509-76747421-dbc5-4f14-b43a-79c1bc02ee42.png)